-We understand that maths isn’t everyone’s cup of tea.
+We understand that maths isn’t everyone’s cup of tea for graduate job.
 For some people, it is even the stuff of nightmares.
-However, while you might not be the next Einstein or Pythagoras, don’t let this stop you from getting the job of your dreams.
+However, while you might not be the next Einstein or Pythagoras, don’t let this stop you from getting the graduate job of your dreams.
 Here’s some ways to get through the maths ability test and move on with your life.

 Seek out as many types of learning materials as possible.

 Though you may have thrown out all your maths books from your school years, there are many online resources to help you improve and refresh your knowledge of maths.
 Sites like YouTube and Khan Academy contain tutorials and resources that break down complicated mathematical procedures into friendly and approachable chunks.

 Find out what topics will be covered in the assessment and look for online practice tests.
 Pay attention to the questions that you got wrong and focus your efforts on improving in those fields.
 While it is tempting to focus on what you’re comfortable with, it will be more efficient in the long run to dedicate your time to what you don’t understand.

 While you’re completing your test, you may only have a few minutes to spend on each question.
 Learn how to work out answers without writing out every minor detail and just record the information that you need to move onto the next step.
 Rough paper will be your best friend when you’re doing maths tests – learn how to make the most of it!

 Stick to the time!

 Though it may be tempting to allow yourself all the time in the world when you’re doing practice tests, this will make it harder for you to work in test conditions.
 Research has shown that being in the same room, listening to the same music or even chewing gum while you’re studying and taking the test improves your recall, so try to study in the same conditions as your test as much as possible.

 Read the questions